 - 1. Retract the Canopy, if equipped. - 2.
-Return the hydraulic platform lift to the transport position. - Insert the Transport Pins and connect the Lift Transport Restraining Cable securely in place. - 4.
-Secure all medical equipment per OEM requirements. - 5.
+Return the hydraulic platform lift to the transport position. - 3.
+Insert the Transport Pins and connect the optional Lift Transport Restraining Cable securely in place. - 4.
+Secure all medical equipment per OEM requirements.
+Make sure patient table is lowered onto support bracket and secured with straps.
+Air bladder pump needs to be switched to "AUTO" before transporting the unit. - 5.
 Secure all equipment; this includes all moveable objects such as chairs, monitors, doors, cabinets, cameras, and printers.
 Close and lock the Scan Room door. - 6.
 Move the Generator Stop / Start selector switch to the "Start" position.
 Allow the generator to run for approximately five (5) minutes. - 7.
 Move the power selector switch to the "Generator" position. - 8.
 Lock the Staff Entry door and remove and store the stair assembly. - 9.
 Move the shore power disconnect to the "OFF" position and disconnect the power cable. - 10.
 Disconnect the water supply and the wastewater connections. - 11.
 Disconnect phone and data lines. - 12.
 Raise the auxiliary support legs. - 13.
 Connect the tractor air and electrical lines. - 14.
 Raise the rear of the unit and remove the rear stabilizing stands and store them in the underbody compartment.
 Return the air ride control switch and valve to the normal ride positions. - 15.
 Lower the landing / stabilizing legs enough to couple the tractor to the unit. - 16.
 Connect the tractor to the mobile unit. - 17.
 Raise the landing / stabilizing legs. - 18.
 Verify that the mobile unit is ready for transport. - 19.
 Are all exterior doors closed and locked? - 20.
 Is the hydraulic platform lift in the transport position, fully seated in its retaining cradle? - 21.
 Are all running & marker lights working correctly? - 22.
 Are any warning lights flashing? - 23.
 Is the fuel tank full? - 24.
 Is the optional fire suppression system unarmed? - 25.
 Verify that the air suspension system is fully inflated and at the proper ride height.
 The lowest point of the trailer sidewall should be approximately 15" above ground level.